roymicha3/LIF/experiment/db/docs/README.md

 ## Entity Relationships

-1. An EXPERIMENT can have multiple TRIALs
+1. An EXPERIMENT can have multiple TRIALs and ARTIFACTs
-2. A TRIAL can have multiple TRIAL_RUNs
+2. A TRIAL can have multiple TRIAL_RUNs and ARTIFACTs
-3. A TRIAL_RUN is associated with one RESULTS entry
+3. A TRIAL_RUN is associated with one RESULTS entry and can have multiple ARTIFACTs
 4. A TRIAL_RUN can have multiple EPOCHs
 5. RESULTS and EPOCHs can be associated with multiple METRICs and ARTIFACTs